 The Sales > Products menu gives you access to the definition of products and their templates and variants.

-In Open ERP a consumable is a physical product which is treated like a stockable product, with the exception that stock management is not taken into account by the system.
-You could buy it, deliver it or produce it but Open ERP will always assume that there is enough of it in stock.
+In Odoo a consumable is a physical product which is treated like a stockable product, with the exception that stock management is not taken into account by the system.
+You could buy it, deliver it or produce it but Odoo will always assume that there is enough of it in stock.
 It never triggers a procurement exception.

 Open a product form to see the information that describes it.
 The demonstration data show several types of products, which gives quite a good overview of the options.